-- Our ‘Eat and drink’ section has been split off from here – local pubs, beer and wine producers, refreshments on or near the Hills, veggie choices.
+- ‘Eat and drink’ section – local pubs, beer and wine producers, refreshments on or near the Hills, veggie choices.

-- Places of interest in cycling distance, more or less:
+- Places of interest in cycling distance, more or less, including some refreshment ideas:

 - Places in Malvern and the immediate vicinity: see Local Interest.